gowthamrajk/StreamsAPI-Tutorials/README.md

 # Streams API

+- This module created by me is about Streams API introduced after JAVA 8.
+I have learnt and Practiced the Usecase Examples and I find it very useful also for my friends, so i have added the contents in this public repository.

 # Java 8 Stream API

 - A Stream in Java 8 can be defined as a sequence of elements from a source.
 Streams supports aggregate operations on the elements.
 The source of elements here refers to a Collection or Array that provides data to the Stream.